domlysz/BlenderGIS/README.md

 The script can also uses attributes data to define Z elevation values or Z extrusion values.

-Troubles:

-This tool depends on pyshp library that is in beta version, so sometimes it cannot process the shapefile.
-Typically, if you got "Unable to read shapefile", "Unable to extract geometry" or "Unable to read DBF table" error, these are pyShp issues.
-In this case:

-1. Try to check if there is any update of [pyshp lib](http://code.google.com/p/pyshp/downloads/list).

-2. If there is no update available or if update doesn't correct the problem, try to open and re-export the shapefile with any GIS software.
-You can also try to clean/repair geometry, delete unnecessary fields...

 ESRI Shapefile exporter
 --------------------